MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 - [Manage Microsoft Teams Rooms](/microsoftteams/rooms/rooms-manage) – Teams Admin Center

+#### Teams Rooms Pro Portal

+The Microsoft Teams Rooms Pro Management service is a cloud-based management solution that proactively monitors and updates Microsoft Teams Rooms devices and their peripherals.
+The Pro management solution is for organizations looking to optimize meeting room experience for end users and rapidly scale their footprint enabled by real-time monitoring and management for Microsoft Teams Rooms devices.
+To learn more, see [Microsoft Teams Rooms Pro Management](/microsoftteams/rooms/rooms-pro-management.md)

 ## Licensing

 New Surface Hub 3 devices come with a license for Windows IoT Enterprise and you’ll also need
 a [Teams Rooms](/microsoftteams/rooms/rooms-licensing) license.
 A Teams Rooms Pro license is recommended for advanced management features like remote device management, conditional access policies, and detailed device analytics.
 To learn more, see [Microsoft Teams Rooms licenses - Microsoft Teams | Microsoft Learn](/microsoftteams/rooms/rooms-licensing#teams-rooms-license-service-plan-comparison).

+## References

+1.